zammad/zammad-org/src/en/contribute/contribute.md

 ## Translation

-If you want to help us with translation and improve the multi-language support of Zammad and/or the documentation, you are welcome to contribute as well!
+If you want to help us with translation and improve the multi-language support of Zammad or the documentation, you are welcome to contribute as well!
 The translation of Zammad and the documentation is done via Weblate, which is a service for the collaborative translation of projects.
 Just head over to Zammad's [Weblate instance](https://translations.zammad.org/){target=_blank}.
 You can either create an account (if you don't have one already) or even sign in with your Github account!